lgregs/MovieData-Analysis/README.md

 Here I'll place a few Python Notebooks with:

-data preparation

-cleaning
+Data cleaning and preparation

-analysis containing graphics
+Analysis containing graphics

-and also Machine Learinng Models.
+And also Machine Learinng and Deep Learning Models.